 Staff Finding 1: The applicant proposes to place a boat dock and ramp on the property.
-Boat docks and ramps may be permitted as an allowed use in the Willamette and Tualatin Protection Overlay and consistent with the provisions of CDC Chapter 28 and 34.
+Boat docks and ramps may be permitted as an allowed use in the Willamette and Tualatin River Protection boundary so long as they are consistent with the underlying zone plus the provisions of CDC Chapter 28 and 34.